browndeer/coprthr/doc/coprthr_primer/coprthr_primer_tools.md

   : Generate an object file that is linkable with clld.
 This is the default
     behavior and the
+    flag is provided only to maintain conventional compiler semantics.

+-fopencl
-    flag is provided only to maintain conventional compiler semantics.-fopenclSpecify the language dialect for compilation to be strict OpenCL, overriding that which is inferred from the file extensions.-fcuda(Reserved)
+  : Specify the language dialect for compilation to be strict
+    OpenCL, overriding that which is inferred from the file extensions.

+-fcuda
+  : (Reserved)

 -fopenmp
   : (Reserved)